closedcircuit0/HumanEngineering/04_Frameworks/008_The_Engineering_of_Ethics.md

 > **Total Altruism = (t-axis: Future Investment) + (z-axis: Current Pain Relief)**

 #### 6.1.
 Expansion of Time Axis (t): Investor
 "The act of helping others now is an **Investment** that increases the probability that I, or my **Extended Self (family, etc.)**, will be helped in a crisis in the future."
-This is paying an insurance premium to maintain the infrastructure called 'Trust Society.'
+This is paying an insurance premium to maintain the infrastructure called 'Trust Society.' **Therefore, 'Ignorance' of future costs is not a valid excuse; it is a failure of Intelligence (Low Computational Horizon) unable to simulate the t-axis.**

 #### 6.2.
 Expansion of Structural Axis (z): Resonator
 This is not a choice, but a matter of **'Rendering Compatibility'** and **'Automatic Simulation.'**